robmarkcole/Useful-python/AWS/README.md

 ## Lambda
 * https://aws.amazon.com/lambda/
-* Functions in the cloud, can be written in python etc
+* Functions in the cloud, can be written in python etc. 'Serverless' computing, handles scaling etc, but can be slower responses than running a dedicated server.
 * [Python walkthrough](https://www.fullstackpython.com/blog/aws-lambda-python-3-6.html) & [python official docs](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html)
 * [Deploy Sklearn to Lambda](https://github.com/ryansb/sklearn-build-lambda)
+* As your function development progresses, you will want to store your function code in source control.
+[A deployment package](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) is a ZIP archive that contains your function code and dependencies.

 ## Quicksight
 * https://aws.amazon.com/quicksight